pygame/pygame/docs/reST/ref/font.rst

    .. method:: metrics

-      | :sl:`Gets the metrics for each character in the pased string.`
+      | :sl:`Gets the metrics for each character in the passed string.`
       | :sg:`metrics(text) -> list`

       The list contains tuples for each character, which contain the minimum